Learning and Decision-Making with Data: Optimal Formulations and Phase Transitions: Data-Driven Decision Making

 \subsection{Summary of Results}

-Solutions to the optimal prediction problem \eqref{eq:optimal-predictor} and the optimal prescription problem \eqref{eq:optimal-prescriptor} will come to depend heavily on the choice of the strength of the imposed out-of-sample performance via the choice of the sequence $(a_T)_{T\geq1}$.
+{{Investigating the power statistical procedures such as hyptothesis tests or parameter estimators in different statistical regimes is a historically widely established practice.
+Indeed, the statistical power of a hypothesis tests is often characterzied by the exponential rate with which its type I and type II errors decay to zero in the asymptotic regime $T\to\infty$ as more data becomes available; see for instance \cite[Chapter 7.1]{zeitouni1998large} and references therein.
+As another example, the study of the statistical power of a statistical estimator $\hat \theta_T$ which tries to determine an unknown parameter $\theta$ based on $T$ data points in the exponential regime is well established.
+Indeed, estimators which achieve the fastest exponential worst-case decay rate \( \limsup_{T\to\infty}\frac{1}{T}\log \Pb^\infty ( \| \theta-\hat \theta_T\| > \epsilon ) \) over all $\Pb$ for some $\epsilon>0$ have historically been denoted Bahadur optimal \cite{bahadur1967rates}.
+Pitman optimality on the other hand is concerned with minimizing the variance of $T^{1/2} \| \theta-\hat \theta_T\|$.
+For such estimators $\limsup_{T\to\infty} \Pb^\infty ( \|\theta-\hat \theta_T\| > \epsilon_T)<\alpha$ for some $\alpha\in (0, 1)$ if the error tolerance decays as $\epsilon_T=\Theta(T^{-1/2})$.
+In the context of our proposed framework the exponential regime of Bahadur corresponds to $a_T=\Theta(T)$ while that of Pitman is associated with $a_T = \Theta(1)$.
+Solutions to the optimal prediction problem \eqref{eq:optimal-predictor} and the optimal prescription problem \eqref{eq:optimal-prescriptor} will come to depend on the choice of the strength of the imposed out-of-sample performance via the choice of the sequence $(a_T)_{T\geq1}$.
 The larger $(a_T)_{T\geq1}$, the stronger the required guarantees and consequently the more conservative the feasible predictors and prescriptors.
-Perhaps surprisingly, in each scenario of the out-of-sample guarantee, there exists a strongly optimal solution which we can exhibit.
+While previous work such as \cite{van2020data, duchi2021statistics, lam2019recovering} has considered some specific regimes $(a_T)_{T\geq1}$ as we will discuss next, there is at the moment no unified treatment of the entire spectrum of possible asymptotic regimes associated with a generic sequence $(a_T)_{T\geq1}$. } {{Perhaps surprisingly, we show that such unified treatment is possible and that in each regime there exists strong optimal solutions which we can exhibit.
 To prove this result we will assume in this paper that the set of events $\Sigma$ has finite cardinality.
 Extending our results to the more general case of continuous event sets, along the lines of \cite{van2020data}, is a possibility but would require a vastly more technical exposition.
-We believe that the results in the discrete event case which we present momentarily are sufficiently interesting to warrant this slightly restrictive assumption.
+We believe that the results in the discrete event case which we present momentarily are sufficiently interesting to warrant this slightly restrictive assumption, and bear all the desired insights. }